-- 1. Mathematics in Technology & Analytics
+- Mathematics in Technology & Analytics

 - 2. Mathematics in the Social Sciences

 - 3. Mathematics in Economics & Finance

 - 4. Mathematics in Art

 GEP credit.
+Can replace MTH 108 requirement.

 MTH 108: FINITE MATHEMATICS

 A study of selected topics from finite mathematics.
 The topics may include probability, statistics, systems of linear equations, linear programming and the mathematics of finance.
 Offered most terms.
 Quantitative GEP requirement.